darbcoin/darbcoin/README.md

 How to Build (for Debian based Linux)
 -------
-1. Get the dependencies
+First, get the dependencies:

     sudo apt-get install build-essential libboost-all-dev libcurl4-openssl-dev libdb5.1-dev libdb5.1++-dev qt-sdk libminiupnpc-dev

-2. Download the source.
-For the rest of the steps, we'll assume it's stored in ``~/darbcoin`
+Download the source.
+We'll assume it's stored in ``~/darbcoin`.

-3. To build the command-line client (darbcoind):
+To build the command-line client (darbcoind):

     cd ~/darbcoin/src
     make -f makefile.unix "USE_UPNP=-"

-4. To build the graphical client (darbcoin-qt):
+To build the graphical client (darbcoin-qt):

-    cd ~/darbcoin
+    cd ~/darbcoin`
     qmake "USE_UPNP=-"
     make